Key takeaways

 These include the danger that the land will be mismanaged, sold off or lost because the land’s heirs can’t agree about how the land should be operated.

-“If you don’t provide a legal entity and structure for how you want your land managed, you have no control over what will happen after your passing,” says Jim Myhra, senior vice president and managing director of the Farm and Ranch Management Group at U.S. Bank.
+“If you don’t provide a legal entity and structure for how you want your land managed, you have no control over what will happen after your passing,” says Jon Norstog, vice president, farm manager with U.S. Bank.

 Passing down a farm or ranch to the next generation can provide your heirs with a secure, long-term income stream if the land is well managed.
 While each situation is unique and requires a customized customized approach, consider taking the following four steps in your planning.